Bracketeers/Launchpad/README.md

 # Launchpad
-An open source framework for faster building

-## Overview

 Welcome to Launchpad we're happy you came to check us out!
 Launchpad's main goal is to help developers build websites faster.
 By creating simple to understand grids and extra-handy helpers we hope to provide developers the tools they need to increase their productivity.